GTFO-Modding/GTDO/reference/datablocks/backup/wardenobjective.md

 * **Lab Reactor HA 2**\
   ****"Assets/AssetPrefabs/Complex/Tech/Geomorphs/geo\_64x64\_lab\_reactor\_HA\_02.prefab"

 Note: For Reactor Shutdown, you can only use the **Mining Reactor HA 2** as your Reactor Geomorph.
-Without aid of a plugin, Reactor Shutdown would be broken if using the other 3 geomorphs.&#x20;
+Without aid of a plugin, Reactor Shutdown would be broken if using the other 3 geomorphs.

 Finally, there's no Floodway Reactor so far.